Astronomical spectroscopy: Planets, asteroids, and comets

 Planets, asteroids, and comets all reflect light from their parent stars and emit their own light.
 For cooler objects, including Solar System planets and asteroids, most of the emission is at infrared wavelengths we cannot see, but that are routinely measured with spectrometers.
 For objects surrounded by gas, such as comets and planets with atmospheres, further emission and absorption happens at specific wavelengths in the gas, imprinting the spectrum of the gas on that of the solid object.
-In the case of worlds with thick atmospheres or complete cloud cover (such as the gas giants, Venus, and Saturn's satellite Titan), the spectrum is mostly or completely due to the atmosphere alone.
+In the case of worlds with thick atmospheres or complete cloud or haze cover (such as the four giant planets, Venus, and Saturn's satellite Titan), the spectrum is mostly or completely due to the atmosphere alone.

 Planets

 The reflected light of a planet contains absorption bands due to minerals in the rocks present for rocky bodies, or due to the elements and molecules present in the atmosphere.
 To date over 3,500 exoplanets have been discovered.
 These include so-called Hot Jupiters, as well as Earth-like planets.
 Using spectroscopy, compounds such as alkali metals, water vapor, carbon monoxide, carbon dioxide, and methane have all been discovered.